 Sound will be produced during HDD boring; however, boring will be occurring below the seafloor in saturated materials at depths up to 27 m.
-Given these conditions, we do not expect sound from HDD
+Given these conditions, we do not expect sound from HDD boring will propagate into the marine environment to any measurable degree; therefore, we conclude the effects from this stressor are insignificant.

-It is extremely unlikely that the acoustic devices with operating frequencies between 200 and 900 kHz shown in Table 2 (see page 17) (i.e., the obstacle avoidance sonars, altimeter, and single-beam echosounder [operating at 200 kHz]) will affect the ESA-listed species considered in this Opinion because these frequencies are above the assumed hearing ranges of baleen whales (i.e., between 0.007 and 25 kHz) and seals (i.e., between 0.075 and 100 kHz).
+It is extremely unlikely that the acoustic devices with operating frequencies between 200 and 900 kHz shown in Table 2 (see page 16) (i.e., the obstacle avoidance sonars, altimeter, and single-beam echosounder [operating at 200 kHz]) will affect the ESA-listed species considered in this Opinion because these frequencies are above the assumed hearing ranges of baleen whales (i.e., between 0.007 and 25 kHz) and seals (i.e., between 0.075 and 100 kHz).
 In the unlikely event that these acoustic devices operating between 200 to 900 kHz shown in Table 2 are audible to ESA-listed whales and seals, it is unlikely that the pulsed sounds produced by these devices will reach these species because the sounds are produced in narrow beams and attenuate rapidly.
 To hear such sounds, ESA-listed species would need to be within a few meters of the source and within the narrow beam of sound (i.e., directly under the vessel or in front of the ROV or plough), a behavior of ESA-listed whales and seals we expect will be extremely unlikely to occur.
-Furthermore, the near-source sound pressure level of the single-beam echosounder (operating at 200 kHz) (i.e., 154 dB re 1 μ Pa{rms} at 1 m) is below the threshold for Level B harassment from pulsed sources (i.e., 160 dB re 1 μ Pa{rms}).
+Furthermore, the near-source sound pressure level of the single-beam echosounder (operating at 200 kHz) (i.e., 154 dB re 1 μ Pa{rms}).
 For these reasons, we conclude the effects from the obstacle avoidance sonars, altimeter, and single-beam echosounder (operating at 200 kHz) are discountable.